Anas-Anjum/bpp_l4_dataScience_project/README.md

 3. Redundancy Cleanup & Column Dropping
 To avoid feature redundancy and keep the dataset lean:
 Action: Drops the original unscaled Amount and Time columns.
-Result: Replaces raw values with scaled_amount, scaled_time, and hour_of_day, while preserving the anonymized PCA features (V1 through V28) and target variable (Class).
+Result: Replaces raw values with scaled_amount, scaled_time, and hour_of_day, while preserving the anonymised PCA features (V1 through V28) and target variable (Class).